ACT for Trauma: PTSD and Beyond

 The processes that are targeted in the ACT model are considered relevant to the whole human condition, not just to those people who have clinically significant levels of distress.

-More ACT for PTSD presentations
+More ACT for Trauma: PTSD and Beyond

 - ACT for PTSD: Comorbidity, Childhood Trauma & Skill Training